Ankithv007/anisble/README.md

 - Dealing with errors and failures in Ansible playbooks.
 - Error handling techniques and best practices.
 - Demonstrating error handling in practical scenarios.

+Day 9: Ansible Vault for Security

+- Understanding Ansible Vault and its role in securing sensitive data.
+- Encrypting and decrypting files using Ansible Vault.
+- Best practices for managing secrets and sensitive data in Ansible.

+Day 10: Policy as Code